Will-Cross/Will-Cross.github.io/resume.md

 `2015`
 - Making Space for the Giants: Copyright, Technology, and Online Instruction.
 In Major, C. (ed.) _Teaching Online: A Guide to Theory, Research, and Practice._ (pp. 131-149).
 (2015)

+###Awards and Grants

+* “Designing OER to Prepare the Next Generation of Scholarly Communication Librarians” Institute of Museum and Library Science, $49,808 (Currently in second round review)

+* “Developing an Open Textbook Toolkit” Institute of Museum and Library Science LG-72-17-0051-17, $49,958 (2017)

+* “Actualizing Innovations Meant to Scale (AIMS): Open Education Across the UNC System” University of North Carolina’s General Administration $32,750 (2017)

+* “The Alt-Textbook Project” NCSU Libraries Innovation Grant, $20,000 (2016)

+* “Open Education at North Carolina State” NCSU Foundation, $15,000 (2015)

+###Service

 <!-- ### Footer